kailashg26/ONR_Dialect/README.md

 # yFuzz
 We have designed a stateful protocol fuzzer that aims to efficiently locate the vulnerabilities residing deep in the stateful protocols.

+# MPD
+We have developed a reliable application-layer moving target defense tool via customized communication protocols and their dynamic management.

 # VMs- yFuzz, CustomPro, and MPD
 The VMs are ready to roll.
 Just open the VM using VMware and start to play.
 Password is space